 Weather and Climate

 Late December to March are the best months to visit, when the weather is dry and sunny every day.
-During April and May, the heat and humidity quickly builds, and summer temperatures reach 36 degrees Celsius (97 degrees Fahrenheit).
+During April and May, the heat and humidity quickly build, and summer temperatures reach 36 degrees Celsius (97 degrees Fahrenheit).
 The high humidity makes it feel much hotter though.

 What to Do